Did you know that every $1 spent on email marketing delivers an average return of more than $35?

 - Subject lines phrased as questions see open rates that are about 10 percent higher than non-question subject lines.

-Personalization is another key factor.
+Personalization is another key factor to subject line effectiveness.

 Consumers open emails with personalized subject lines at a 50 percent higher rate than emails without personalized subject lines.